 I had to make an earnest judgment call.
 Get myself or my husband covered right away.
-I chose him, he is out every single day driving, that’s how he makes a living for us.
+I chose him, he is out every single day driving Uber, that’s how he makes a living for us.
 One car accident and we are done without health insurance!
 Car accidents happen every day, so I was absolutely getting him covered first.
 After days of searching and calling for medical plan estimates that bordered on absurd I found a life insurance policy that carried supplemental health insurance.
 Yes!
 I put life insurance on him.
 Don’t get me wrong, it is a small policy but it came with health insurance!
-According to the Obama Care Act, it isn’t the correct kind of coverage so we will be fined.
+According to the Obama Care Act, it isn’t the correct ‘kind’ of coverage so we will be fined.
 BUT if something happens it will pay his medical bills so I don’t really care what the government has to say, we are covered!
 Fine me!

 Now the problem… I received Medicare coverage January first, 2018.
 My medication began running out January first, and I will be completely out tomorrow, January fifth.
 The issue with Medicare is the ‘red tape.’
-I was contacted by my Medicare plan manager Tuesday, January third.
+I was contacted by my Medicare plan manager on Tuesday, January third.
 I was told my medication would be mailed to me in seven to ten days.

 Seven to ten days?
 That won’t work!!!
 I need my medication refills now!
 (Too bad.)

 It is day three of the seven to ten-day run.
 Day three.
 Already without two of my medications, the rest will be gone tomorrow.
 Tomorrow!
 Withdrawal, body aches, shooting pain, it’s all coming at me like a freight train.
 I am a bit frightened, but I know I can get through this.
 I know I can make it a few more days… I know it!
-I have worst case scenario, six days to go.
+I have, the worst case scenario, six days to go.

 I have put together a plan!
 Every trick in my book will be tested and used!
 Twenty years of trial and error will be brought to fruition tomorrow.
 All over the counter medications that could possibly work have been purchased and my fibromyalgia toolbox is out and ready.
 I am prepared for the days of agony that will come.
 As long as I keep my wits about me, I can make it six more days.
 Six lousy days!